SamMilnes/DS-Individual-Final-Project/README.md

-# Can a Neural Network Predict Golf Scores?
+# Can a Neural Network Predict Golf Scores for the PGA Masters Event?
 ![My Remote Image](https://www.cbs42.com/wp-content/uploads/sites/81/2020/03/Masters-UPDATED.jpg?w=1920&h=1080&crop=1)
 ## Introduction
 When brainstorming project ideas, it came apparent that I wanted to work on something that I was heavily interested in.
 I decided I wanted to combine my interests of neural networks with the sport of golf.